Parasitic Phase Conversion (PPC): Rethinking High-Energy Light

 Mechanism

-The core mechanism of PPC can be expressed in PFT terms:
+The PPC mechanism in PFT terms:

-ψ′ = ψ₀ − ∑(℘ₐ · ψ₀)
+ψ′ = ψ₀ − ∑ (℘ₐ · ψ₀)

 Where:

-- ℘ₐ is the parasitic field interaction vector
+- ℘ₐ — parasitic field interaction vector(s) along the path

 Key Observational Consequences

-Phenomenon | Standard Model View | PFT Reinterpretation via PPC |
+Phenomenon | Standard View | PFT Reinterpretation via PPC |

 ---|---|---|

-Gamma ray bursts with no visible supernova | Hidden high-energy event | Ordinary light phase-eroded by parasitic field |
+Gamma bursts without visible supernova | Hidden/obscured high-energy event | Ordinary light phase-eroded by parasitic field en route |

-Unexpected gamma spikes near galaxy clusters | Dark matter or black hole interaction | Structural light damage from dense coherence fields |
+Gamma spikes near clusters/filaments | Dark matter / BH interaction | Structural light damage in dense coherence regions |

 Implications for Astrophysics

-Testable Prediction
+Testable Predictions

 Conclusion